mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 Finding ["product/market fit"](https://en.wikipedia.org/wiki/Product/market_fit) means building a product and connecting with enough customers to make your business viable.
 When founders talk about achieving product/market fit, they describe it in the same breathless tone as finding true love.
 Now, I understand why.

-The first two and a half years of working on my own, I'd pour hundreds of hours into executing an idea and see only a few dollars of extra revenue.
+The first two and a half years of working on my own, I'd spend hundreds of hours executing an idea and see only a few dollars of extra revenue.
 TinyPilot was product/market fit at first sight.
 As soon as I published the blog post, I knew.

 With TinyPilot, it feels like the product drives the business, and I'm just along for the ride.
 There have been several months where I made critical mistakes in managing the business, and it continued growing anyway.